ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 storyboard.
 You can even [package](/develop/tutorials/-/knowledge_base/7-0/creating-ios-themes#publish-your-themes-using-cocoapods) it to contribute to the Screens project or distribute with CocoaPods.
 Now you know how to create iOS Screenlets!
 <!--
-Commenting out until tutorial is published:
+Commenting out until advanced tutorial is published:

 If you want to go deeper into the development of a Screenlet, please refer to our